Run a Weighted Ensemble MD Simulation

 Caution

-If more than two modes are provided to Protein Normal Mode Records, the floe will automatically select the first two modes based on the order they appear in the dataset.
+If more than two modes are provided to the Protein Normal Mode Records parameter, the floe will automatically select the first two modes based on the order they appear in the dataset.

 You can customize the file names under the Outputs options, but in this case, we have used the default values.
-Set the Weighted Ensemble Parameters - Iterations field to 45 (or 5 for the short run).
+Set the value of Iterations parameter in the Weighted Ensemble Parameters parameter group to 5 if you want to perform a short test run.

 Tip